 This added finish can be achieved through the use of your wrist.
 The motion should be quick and fluid as you block the oncoming ball.
 Using your wrist can give you that added touch to really angle the ball well.

 For players just getting started with the volley shot, it’s probably advisable to first get the flat volley shot down before progressing to using the wrist.
-However, this motion can elevate the quality of your tennis volley shots.
+However, this motion can elevate the quality of your volley shots.

 Keep in mind that if you keep your wrist locked during the motion, as long as you use your body weight and angle your racket slightly in an open position, you can get adequate spin on your volleys.